How KitOps is Different

 KitOps vs. MLOps Tools

-However, ModelKits are a better way to package, version, and share AI project assets outside of the data science team who use MLOps tools everyday.
+However, ModelKits are more secure and flexible way to package, version, and share AI project assets outside of the data science team who use MLOps tools everyday.

 Unlike MLOps tools, KitOps: